AUSTRALIA'S MOST TRUSTED COMMERCIAL BUILDING INSURANCE BROKER

 Commercial Property insurance is a type of insurance policy designed to protect the physical assets of businesses and property owners from a range of risks such as fire, vandalism and natural disasters as well as any associated financial losses such as lost revenue.
 It can also include liability protection for legal costs and compensation if someone is injured or their property is damaged.

-Your commercial lease will specify who is responsible for paying outgoings including commercial property insurance.
+Your commercial lease will specify who is responsible for paying outgoings including Commercial Building Insurance.
 Many commercial tenancies will place this onus on the tenant to pay the building insurance as their business activities will directly impact the premium.
 If there are multiple tenants, it is important to have a fair way to apportion this premium as different tenants will have a different impact on the risk (e.g. an office risk is cheaper than a tenant with commercial cooking).

 A commercial property package can include coverage for building, contents, glass, fittings and fixtures, as well as associated lost rental income if the premises are damaged by a claimable event (e.g. fire, vandalism, natural disaster).
 It can include coverage for machinery breakdown (e.g. air-conditioning or HVAC units) and public liability for the landlord if someone is injured or their property damaged onsite.